Gabriel-Anareta/SODV2201_Group5_Final/README.md

 ### `npm start`

 Runs the respective apps on the local servers
-Running on the backend will show `Server is running on port` in the terminal once the server is running
+Running on the backend will show `Server is running on port "your given port"` in the terminal once the server is running